ATHIFAHS/BI-Analyst-Project-1/README.md

 - ProductCategory.categoryID → Products.Category (one-to-many)

-Note: One-To-Many → Each record in Table A can be associated with multiple records in Table B After that, combine the four tables using a query.
-Here's the result
+Note: One-To-Many → Each record in Table A can be associated with multiple records in Table B

+After that, combine the four tables as a master table using a query.
+Here's the result [Master Table](https://github.com/ATHIFAHS/BI-Analyst-Project-1/blob/40029726a4b9d022bc6a1a6ad8d10ebab8c31220/master%20table.csv)

 ## Executive Summary